Big Data & Data Analytics Market is Booming

 We forecast that the big data and data analytics in National Security and Law Enforcement market in Asia Pacific and Europe to grow rapidly, with CAGR in the low 20s, especially due to the Chinese and Western European markets.

-Big Data and Data Analytics in Homeland Security and Public Safety Market Share (%) by Vertical Market 2015-2022
+Big Data and Data Analytics in Homeland Security, National Security & Public Safety Market Share (%) by Vertical Market 2015-2022

 National Security Big Data Market Drivers